-Students are eligible for the Dean's List if:
+Students are eligible for the Dean's List in the Summer semester if:

-- 1. At least 12 units (6 units for the summer semester), excluding developmental course units, have been completed during the semester on the A, B,C, D scale, and - 2.
+- 1. At least 6 credits have been completed during the semester with grades on the ABCD scale, and - 2.
 The semester grade point average is 3.50 or higher.